ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/pro-account-advertising.html.markdown

 ---

-If you want to generate revenue from Ads inside your Mobile Apps then you need to do the following steps
+If you want to generate revenue from Ads inside your Mobile Apps you can do this either using our [AdMob](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/ad-mob) plugin for Native apps or use Adfonic.
+To use Adfonic, you need to do the following steps

 ## Signing Up for your Adfonic Account